-The departments of Public Works, Water and Waste, Planning, Property and Development, and Corporate Support Services, in partnership with Manitoba Hydro, MTS Allstream, form the “Underground Structures Committee.”
+The departments of Public Works, Water and Waste, Planning, Property and Development, and Corporate Support Services, in partnership with Manitoba Hydro and Bell MTS, form the "Underground Structures Committee."

 The purpose of the Committee is to provide a forum for discussing matters pertaining to infrastructure within the public right-of-way and to serve as a vehicle for recommending improvements to the Director of Public Works.
 Through the Public Works Department, the Committee also functions as a resource for records management and information sharing.

 The Underground Structures Branch was established in 1974.
 An agreement was signed by the City of Winnipeg, Greater Winnipeg Gas Company, Manitoba Hydro, Manitoba Telephone System Canadian National Railroad Company and Canadian Pacific Limited.
 The signees of the agreement established the Underground Structures Committee.

 - Formulate and adopt standard locations for future underground construction by utilities in order to obtain the most beneficial use of the streets rights-of-way within the City of Winnipeg.